-Biography: Nicholas Waskul "Nick" was born on September 16, 1923, in Detroit, Michigan.
+Biography: Nicholas Waskul, "Nick", was born on September 16, 1923, in Detroit, Michigan.
 He was the son on William Waskul and Anne Illnitski and attended local schools through the 12th grade.

 At some point, probably after hostilities had ceased, Nick was transferred to the Reconnaissance Company of the 638th Tank Destroyer Battalion, probably due to his later entry into the war.
-The Reconnaissance Company was placed on occupational duties in vicinity of Eschershausen, Germany early in June but moved to Hockenheim and then Hassmersheim, Germany, later in the month.
+The Reconnaissance Company was placed on occupational duties in the vicinity of Eschershausen, Germany, early in June but moved to Hockenheim and then Hassmersheim, Germany, later in the month.

 Nick would later share that he was beside one of his friends when enemy artillery fire began.
-His friend was hit in the belly by shrapnel and Nick attempted to help hold his the man's insides from coming out.
-That was the last thing he remembered before he was knocked unconscious be the concussion of another explosion.
+His friend was hit in the belly by shrapnel and Nick attempted to help hold the man's insides from coming out.
+That was the last thing he remembered before he was knocked unconscious by the concussion of another explosion.

-Both Nick and his son Nicholas, also known as Nick were active in the 807th Tank Destroyer Association
+Both Nick, and his son Nicholas, also known as Nick, were active in the 807th Tank Destroyer Association.